 The Jacked Athlete 31 Plan - Part 1

-If you constantly repeat the same workout week-in and week-out, keeping the same exercises, number of sets, number of reps and effort and intensity levels, you are pretty much-guaranteeing stagnation (unless you are a genetic phenom or using steroids).
+If you constantly repeat the same workout week-in and week-out, keeping the same exercises, number of sets, number of reps, and effort and intensity levels, you are pretty much-guaranteeing stagnation (unless you are a genetic phenom or using steroids).

 There will always be those who strive to achieve a truly massive bodybuilding physique.
 But what I found to be the most desirable and wanted physique among most people is that of a muscular athlete.
 A sprinter, a gymnast, a running back or wide receiver, MMA fighter, you name it.
-Looking muscular and lean but also like to could hold your own in pretty much any type of physical or sporting contest.
+Looking muscular and lean but also like to could hold his own in pretty much any type of physical or sporting contest.

 And it’s not just about the look either: most want to look good but also be able to perform at least equally as well.
 We don’t want the body of a Ferrari with the engine of a Honda Civic!

 Those two facts have pretty much been the cornerstone of my personal training career and have shaped how I train clients.
 I like to blend in various training styles and even training objectives.
 And although it can seem counterintuitive to spend less time on one specific goal, you can actually reach that goal sooner by changing things around more frequently than you might think.

 With that in mind, I developed an elegant approach that allows one to get all of that: strength, explosiveness, muscle mass, and conditioning.